DayByDayBy/enigma_one/README.md

 some classic era function is not yet deployed, such as variable rotor settings (currently the first three are set to AMT, for Alan Mathison Turing), an editable/pluggable plugboard, etc

-currentlt running as a streamlit app on https://enigma-one.streamlit.app/
+currently running as a streamlit app on https://enigma-one.streamlit.app/